overblog/GraphQLBundle/docs/security/handle-cors.md

         handle_cors: true
 ```

-Here the values of the headers that will be returns on preflight request:
+These headers will be returned on preflight requests:

 Headers                          | Value
 -------------------------------- | ---------------------------------------